Saab heads for scrapyard as long rescue quest fails

 It has not made any vehicles since April and several rescue attempts have failed.

-Saab owner Swedish Automobile SWAN.AS said former owner and key license holder General Motors had blocked a last-ditch rescue plan by Chinese investor Youngman.
+Saab owner Swedish Automobile SWAN.AS said former owner and key licence holder General Motors had blocked a last-ditch rescue plan by Chinese investor Youngman.

-It also criticized the court-appointed administrator who had been overseeing its creditor protection process and who, it said, had meddled in the deals.
+It also criticised the court-appointed administrator who had been overseeing its creditor protection process and who, it said, had meddled in the deals.

 Saab proposed a new rescue involving Zhejiang Youngman Lotus Automobile, but that was rejected by GM at the weekend.